The Basset Griffon Vendéen Club

 Our Code of Practice: In 2006, to ensure high standards for our Welfare and Rescue arrangements, the Club implemented a Code of Practice with a Trustee/Rescue Co-ordinator with two additional Trustees.
 Now with four additional Trustees, these people are collectively responsible for decisions made for the welfare of any BGVs needing our help.
 The Kennel Club also has a Code of Practice to which we adhere.

-Help available: If you hear of a BGV that needs help or you yourself need assistance with re-homing one, please Call Fiona Buchanan or e-mail
+Help available: If you hear of a BGV that needs help or you yourself need assistance with re-homing one, please call Fiona on 07795 068860 or email at email@example.com

 Another way that the Club raises money is to hold regional fun days and other get-togethers during the year.
 These are always highly enjoyable, giving pet owners and especially those who own rescued BGVs the opportunity to meet others with the same breed.